 delamination on the outside is a problem (the fiberglass wall peeling off the camper)- open storage outside – any wetness? water damage?

-open cabinets inside near ceiling – any water damage visible inside?
+open cabinets inside near ceiling – any water damage (old water stains) visible inside?

 Immediately following the walk-through for your camper…